muecoin/mueberry-pi/README.md

 * `stakebox_image_compression`: the compression method that will be used on the resulting image.
 This is a list, so you can specify more than one and you will have several archives.
 The more methods you specify, the more time and space (around 1.4 GB per archive) it will take.
 *  `work_dir`: the directory that will be used.
 It needs to have around 10 GB of free space.

+## Thank you

+A big thank you to user Tristan who created this Ansible playbook file and who made the basis of the mueberry-pi base image :)